 Molly Johnson, CMP-Fellow Director of Convention Sales

 Molly Johnson has been in the hospitality industry since 1991 with experience ranging from operations to sales.
 After moving multiple times to six different states, Molly finally felt at home when she moved to Wilmington.
 She started at the Wilmington and Beaches CVB in 2015.
 Currently serving on the Southeast Chapter of the Professional Conference Management Association as the President-Elect in 2021, she will serve as the Chapter President in 2022.
 Recent awards include Meeting Professionals International Carolinas Chapter 2017 President's Award, 2018 Hall of Fame Award and 2019 Corey D. Bizzell Award of Excellence and 2022 AENC Outstanding Affiliate Member Award.
 Molly spends her free time serving on the board of directors for A Safe Place, a local non-profit.

 Joel Smith, MPRTSM Sales Manager

 Joel Smith has held various management roles within the recreation and leisure industry, and completed his Master’s degree in Parks, Recreation, Sports and Tourism Management, at North Carolina State University.
 Joel joined the Wilmington and Beaches CVB in 2017.
-He is currently serving as the Second Vice President for the North Carolina Society of Government Meeting Professionals and was named NC SGMP Supplier of the Year for 2020-2021 and a National SGMP Top Young Professional for 2022.
-He and his wife Hilary have two children, and thoroughly enjoy the local eateries and attractions in Wilmington.
+He is currently serving as the Second Vice President for the North Carolina Society of Government Meeting Professionals, was named NC SGMP Supplier of the Year for 2020-2021 and a National SGMP Top Young Professional for 2022.
+He and his wife Hilary have three children, and thoroughly enjoy the local eateries and attractions in Wilmington.
 Joel spends his free time fishing, sunset chasing with his family and supporting his community.